mosaicml/composer/docs/source/trainer/artifact_logging.rst

 (more on that :ref:`below <artifact_logging_uploading>`).

 Below are some examples of the classes that generate artifacts and the types of artifacts they generate.
-For each class, see the linked api reference for additional documentation.
+For each class, see the linked API Reference for additional documentation.

 .. list-table::
     :header-rows: 1